Loading...

 We are a 100% volunteer organization and with your support, we can bring more amazing content, events, and training opportunities to your screen and cities.

-We will use the funds to pay online magazine and podcast contributors, provide honoraria to speakers at our events around the world, and pay for online hosting and event spaces.
+We use funds to pay online magazine and podcast contributors, provide honoraria to speakers at our events around the world, and pay for online hosting and event spaces.

 Messages from board members on what NüVoices means to us: